 The Owner-Operator Independent Drivers Association offers several policies and coverage options for small business truckers.

 Since its total focus is commercial truck insurance, OOIDA has some of the best and most specialized policies on the market.
-Their A+ rating at the Better Business Bureau, however, may not give the best picture of their customer service.
-In fact, they have an entry at Ripoff Report from 2004.
+The company received an A+ rating from the Better Business Bureau.

 |Company||What stands out|

 |OOIDA||Works on your behalf through its advocacy efforts|